Vintage-Style Decals and Badges

 unpainted and ready for you to sand and paint as you choose.
 Price

-this is what they looked like originally (thanks Bill C.)
+this is what original Serro pot-metal logos look like (thanks Bill C.)

 Do your decals have a transfer tape over the face or just peel off a backing paper only?
 Are they face up or face down?
 We own a sign shop and the application of these two types of decals are a bit different from one another